 Our ClotTriever and FlowTriever have received 510(k) clearance from the FDA.
-The primary clinical study we have completed to date regarding the safety and effectiveness of our products is our FlowTriever Pulmonary Embolectomy Clinical Study, or FLARE study, which was conducted under an investigational device exemption, or IDE, and completed in October 2017.
+The primary clinical study we have completed to date regarding the safety and effectiveness of our products is our FlowTriever Pulmonary Embolectomy Clinical Study, or FLARE study, which was completed in October 2017.
 The FLARE study supported FDA 510(k) clearance of the FlowTriever for the treatment of PE, which was received in May 2018.
-The study met both of its primary endpoints, demonstrating the safety and effectiveness of the FlowTriever for the treatment of PE without the use of thrombolytic drugs.
-There were no device-related major adverse events.
-Of the 106 patients evaluated, four patients (3.8%) experienced six major adverse events in the 48 hours after treatment, all of which were determined to be procedure-related.
 We are committed to continuing to develop a strong base of clinical evidence and real-world patient outcomes to further support the safety and effectiveness of our products.
-We are currently enrolling two 500-patient registries to evaluate real-world outcomes after treating patients with our products, including longer term follow-up visits at up to two years after treatment with our ClotTriever and at up to six months after treatment with our FlowTriever.
-As of March 31, 2020, our ClotTriever registry and our FlowTriever registry had enrolled 128 and 186 patients, respectively.
-In addition, there are more than 10 ongoing investigator-initiated studies being conducted.
+We are currently enrolling two 500-patient registries: ClotTriever Outcomes, or CLOUT, for DVT and FlowTriever All-Comer Registry for Patient Safety and Hemodynamics, or FLASH, for PE.
+In addition, we are initiating the FlowTriever for Acute Massive Pulmonary Embolism, or FLAME, registry for high-risk PE in 2021 and there are multiple ongoing investigator-initiated studies.
+We believe these efforts will generate a robust cadence of publications, drive adoption of our products, increase awareness of venous diseases and inform the design of future definitive clinical trials.

 We believe our venous-focused commercial organization provides a significant competitive advantage.
-Our most important relationships are between our sales representatives and our target physicians, which include interventional cardiologists, interventional radiologists and vascular surgeons.
+Our most important relationships are between our sales representatives and our treating physicians, which include interventional cardiologists, interventional radiologists and vascular surgeons.
 We have developed systems and processes to harness the information gained from these relationships and we leverage this information to rapidly iterate products, introduce and execute physician education and training programs and scale our sales organization.
-We market and sell our products to hospitals, which are reimbursed by various third party payors.
-We have dedicated meaningful resources to building a direct sales force in the United States, which consisted of 72 sales representatives as of March 31, 2020, and we are actively expanding our sales organization through additional sales representatives and territories.
-As we expand our network of hospital customers and leverage our expanding sales organization, we seek to increase awareness within these hospitals and with our target physicians, referring physicians and other stakeholders at the account level in order to drive greater adoption of our products as the preferred first-line solution for the treatment of venous diseases.
+We market and sell our products to hospitals, which are reimbursed by various third-party payors.

+We have dedicated meaningful resources to building a direct sales force in the United States, with our sales force covering 120 territories as of December 31, 2020.
+We continue to actively expand our sales organization through additional sales representatives and territories.

-Overall, we generated revenue of \$51.1 million, with a gross margin of 88.4% and net losses of \$1.2 million for the year ended December 31, 2019, compared to revenue of \$6.8 million, with a gross margin of 81.2% and net losses of \$10.2 million for the year ended December 31, 2018.
-We generated revenue of \$27.0 million, with a gross margin of 90.0% and net income of \$4.1 million for the three months ended March 31, 2020, compared to revenue of \$6.9 million, with a gross margin of 86.6% and net losses of \$0.9 million for the three months ended March 31, 2019.
-Our accumulated deficit was \$41.2 million and \$37.1 million as of December 31, 2019 and March 31, 2020, respectively.
+We have experienced significant growth since we began commercializing our products in the United States.
+We generated revenue of \$139.7 million, with a gross margin of 90.6% and net income of \$13.8 million for the year ended December 31, 2020, compared to revenue of \$51.1 million, with a gross margin of 88.4% and net losses of \$1.2 million for the year ended December 31, 2019.
+Our accumulated deficit was \$27.4 million as of December 31, 2020.